 Maybe this would surprise you: credit card frauds are extremely common and very easy for criminals.
-Therefore, let’s understand reasons for credit card frauds.
+Therefore, let’s understand the reasons for credit card fraud.

-While credit card issues and issuing financial institutions take every precaution to protect their systems against frauds, there’re some loopholes that criminals often use.
+While credit card issues and issuing financial institutions take every precaution to protect their systems against fraud, there’re some loopholes that criminals often use.

 And sometimes, they make online purchases by actually using the card at public places where criminals can note the number, Card Verification Code (CVC) or Card Verification Value (CVV) easily.

-Thirdly, there’re instances when neither the issuer nor the credit card holder are responsible.
-This happens when criminals manage to get details by hacking into bank or store computers.
+Thirdly, there’re instances when neither the issuer nor the credit card holder is responsible.
+This happens when criminals manage to get details by hacking into banks or store computers.

-Regardless, buying something on credit card remains one of the best ways to pay, as long as you remain within spending limits and pay all dues on time.
-While getting a credit card is easy, keeping it safe from frauds needs some efforts on our part.
+Regardless, buying something on a credit card remains one of the best ways to pay, as long as you remain within spending limits and pay all dues on time.
+While getting a credit card is easy, keeping it safe from fraud needs some effort on our part.

-Financial institutions, credit card issuers, police forces and investigators worldwide continue to identify various kinds of credit card frauds.
+Financial institutions, credit card issuers, police forces and investigators worldwide continue to identify various kinds of credit card fraud.

-- That’s because credit card fraud worldwide rose by 18.4 percent in 2018 while this number is expected to be higher for 2019 and is under calculation.
+- That’s because credit card fraud worldwide rose by 18.4 per cent in 2018, while this number is expected to be higher in future and is under calculation.

-- Banks and financial institutions worldwide lost whopping $24.26 billion in 2018 to payment card, including credit card frauds.
+- Banks and financial institutions worldwide lost a whopping $24.26 billion in 2018 to payment cards, including credit card frauds.
 The figure could be higher considering the number of unreported cases around the world.

 - The US has the largest number of credit card frauds anywhere in the world.
-Over 38.6 percent of all credit card frauds in the world occurred in USA alone.
+Over 38.6 per cent of all credit card frauds in the world occurred in the USA alone.

-- Credit card frauds have adversely impact the victim’s mental and physical health.
-Therefore, it’s very important to protect yourself from credit card frauds.
+- Credit card fraud has an adverse impact on the victim’s mental and physical health.
+Therefore, it’s very important to protect yourself from credit card fraud.

-I will discuss more about the losses due credit card frauds when I explain what to do if you’re a victim.
+I will discuss more about the losses due to credit card fraud when I explain what to do if you’re a victim.
 First, let’s look at the 15 common and different credit card frauds that occur around the world and can affect you too.

-The US Department of Justice, Federal Trade Commission, Federal Bureau of Investigation, International Police Organization, investigators around the world along with banks and financial institutions currently identify these 15 different credit card frauds as common.
+The US Department of Justice, Federal Trade Commission, Federal Bureau of Investigation, International Police Organization, and investigators around the world, along with banks and financial institutions, currently identify these 15 types of credit card fraud as common.